 The Bottom Line: When marketing gathers up new names from contact forms and dumps them over to sales, no one wins.
 And the potentially valuable interested inquirers are left wondering if there’s anyone home at the company they just raised their hand to.

 I spent the first 5 years of my career in sales.
 When I moved to marketing, I committed myself to two things:

-I spent about half my career in marketing creating, tweaking and optimizing the demand generation process, most recently for the world’s largest software company.
+I spent about half my career in marketing creating, tweaking and optimizing demand generation processes, most recently for the world’s largest software company.
 And in the process, I somehow managed to accomplish both.
 We delivered a solid return on marketing investment.
 And we accomplished this by focusing on giving sales what they wanted: truly qualified leads.

 So, what is getting in the way of so many sales and marketing conversations?
 Definition and clarity around the definition of a lead…